-Pacific Northwest FAQs
+Your Pacific Northwest questions answered.

-We have departures throughout September and October.
+We have departures in April, May, September, and October

-Our twin sister ships feature a library; global market; lounge with full-service bar and facilities for films, slide shows and presentations; observation deck; partially covered sun deck with chairs and tables.
+Our ships feature a library; global market; lounge with full-service bar and facilities for films, slide shows and presentations; observation deck; partially covered sun deck with chairs and tables.
 And our open bridge policy offers the opportunity to learn about navigation and share the captain’s view.

 Heating & air conditioning